 Smart phones and tablets are ubiquitous on campus—more than 80% of students use mobile devices to study and more than 60% say that technology helps them feel better prepared for class, according to a report by McGraw-Hill Education and Hanover Research.
 Providing students with course materials that fit with their mobile, technology-infused lifestyles improves learning outcomes.

 Listen to what Craig Downing has to say about how technology can transform the teaching and learning experience—and get some insights you can apply at your institution.
+You can also download Craig’s case study on how the entrepreneurial mindset is integrated into the engineering education program at Rose-Hulman Institute of Technology.

 Tags: STEM learning, engineering education, STEM workforce, learning science, technology in education